 |Disclosure of Compensation Related Costs, Share-based Payments [Abstract]|

 |STOCK OPTION PLAN AND STOCK-BASED COMPENSATION||

-The following table summarizes the Company’s stock option activity during the six months ended June 30, 2017:
+The following table summarizes the Company’s stock option activity during the years ended December 31, 2018 and 2017:

 The entire disclosure for compensation-related costs for equity-based compensation, which may include disclosure of policies, compensation plan details, allocation of equity compensation, incentive distributions, equity-based arrangements to obtain goods and services, deferred compensation arrangements, employee stock ownership plan details and employee stock purchase plan details.

 Reference 1: http://fasb.org/us-gaap/role/ref/legacyRef